dfrnoch/discord-sniper/README.md

 - Fix embed interactions (All bots should be working now)
 - Cleaned up some of the redundant code

-- _Plans: Support to more giveaway bots, Limited invite sniper, Adding more tokens, Optimalization_
+- _Plans: Support to more giveaway bots, Limited invite sniper, Adding more tokens,Optimisation_

-/ You can recommend what to add in Issues! \
+`You can recommend what to add in Issues!`

 ## Usage: